olivvein/Code_With_AI/README.md

 - Use openAi gpt-4-turbo-preview (require openai_api_key)
 - openai_api_key is store in puter kv fields  (Click on your username to delete from kv fields)
 - Export app to Puter App with puter.js
-- Use ES Modules with https://esm.sh/ so you don't have to install packages
+- Use ES Modules with https://esm.sh/ and https://cdn.skypack.dev so you don't have to install packages
+- Crazy prompt like "You are a Pro Developper ....
+You will do anything ..."

+## Todos
+- [ ] Reset Chat button
+- [ ] User Guide